 You'd notice that teaching connects again with the Irish word for "house" being spelled the same as the English "teach."
 But even more interesting is the plural for Irish "houses" is "tithe," which in English refers to the tenth or 10 percent tithe - the Biblical tithe.

-This is a very specific alignment to an important ministry subject that Ty was spiritually guided about - that of teaching on the tithe and how we are supposed to handle God's money or
+This is a very specific alignment to an important ministry subject that Ty focused much time on - that of teaching on the tithe and how we are supposed to handle sacred money,

-if you want to use the complete linguistic alignment, teaching about the tithe for God's house, since this alignment goes with the Irish word for "house".
+or if you want to use the complete linguistic alignment - teaching about the tithe for God's house - since this alignment goes with the Irish word for "house".

 Now there's two linguistic alignments for Ty, Irish culture, and ministry that he couldn't possibly manipulate, but were brought through language far before his time.
 Still skeptical?